 The term cryptogenic organizing pneumonia (COP) is a general term referring to organized inflammatory process in the alveoli from an unknown cause.
-The British Thoracic Society guideline for interstitial lung disease contains the term COP, which is noted as a preferred term because it captures an "acinar" rather than an airway disease, and BOOP may be confused with obliterative bronchiolitis.
+COP is somtimes noted as a preferred term because it captures an "acinar" rather than an airway disease, and BOOP may be confused with obliterative bronchiolitis.

 BOOP is not confused with obliterative bronchiolitis because BOOP is a diffuse parenchymal lung disease and not an airway disease; wheezing is not a common symptom of BOOP; crackles, and not wheezes, are heard by auscultation in BOOP; the FEV1/FVC ratio is normal or slightly increased in BOOP, not decreased as in airway obstructive diseases; and the radiographic findings show bilateral patchy infiltrates, not normal or hyperinflation seen in airflow obstructive diseases.